-David B. to work online with NASA for a full year.
+David to work online with NASA during the summer

-Boys Ranch High School student David B. will be part of the Texas High School Aerospace Scholars program.
+In November, Boys Ranch High School student David was accepted as part of the Texas High School Aerospace Scholars program.

-The program allows juniors in Texas high school to interact with NASA.
-David will be in the program for a full year.
-He will complete an online course focused on aeronautics, the International Space Station, earth, the solar system and Moon to Mars.
+The NASA program allows juniors in Texas high school to interact with NASA.
+David completed an online course focused on aeronautics, the International Space Station, earth, the solar system and Moon to Mars.

 “I am looking forward to a foothold to NASA and a trial run for the occupation that I want to pursue,” David said.

 David’s science teacher, Becky Gaffney, encouraged him to apply for the program.

 “David has a strong background in STEAM due to his work with Phillip Miller in the Experiential Learning Program,” Gaffney said.
 “Since the beginning of the school year, it’s been clear that David works and thinks at a high level and has strong problem-solving skills.
 When David has time, he volunteers to help with tasks like setting up, leveling and testing the 3D printers.
 I knew the NASA Aerospace Scholar program was a perfect fit.”

 Scholar program will prepare David for a potential career at NASA.